Simplescraper

 const page = await browser.newPage()

-/* Answer the proxy's 407 challenge.
-This must run before goto(), or the
+/* answer the proxy's 407 challenge. this must run before goto(), or the

 first navigation fails with ERR_INVALID_AUTH_CREDENTIALS. */